Mahreenkiran/MahreenKiran_Data_Analytics_Portfolio/Synthea_Healthcare_Analysis/readme.md

 Female patients also recorded higher average utilisation at **57.68 visits per patient**, compared with **47.40 among male patients**.

+### Insight

+Healthcare demand in the synthetic population was shaped by both **routine visit activity** and **concentrated utilisation among older and high-use patients**, indicating that visit type, age and patient-level utilisation should be considered together.

 ### Techniques Used

 `Aggregation` `CTEs` `CASE` `COUNT(DISTINCT)` `Patient-Level Aggregation`<br>